joaogci/FYS-STK4155-projects/project_1/README.md

 # Project 1 - Fitting linear models to the Franke function

+## Confusion (NEED TO FIX)

+When scaling (without std), i.e., only "supposedly" removing the mean, the predictions are correct, but when plotting the actual polynomial using the beta-values, we get a wrong result.

 ## Examples

 Fitting a 1D 4th degree (randomized) polynomial using OLS: